Time needed: 25 minutes.

-The world is full of incredible places to see, but you already know that, don’t you?
-So how on EARTH do you pick?
-Grab your partner, crack open a bottle of beer or wine, and let’s go over the 5 fundamental points on how to choose an elopement location!
+Europe is full of incredible places to see, but you already know that, don’t you?
+So how do you pick?
+These 5 fundamental points will help you consider the most important points.

-If you want warm, dry and sunny weather, be conscious that places like Scotland, Norway and Iceland aren’t reliable locations for that.
-More than likely, it’ll be overcast, rainy and chilly with more than a bit of wind!
+If you want warm, dry and sunny weather, be conscious that places like Scotland, Norway, the Faroe Islands and Iceland aren’t reliable locations for that.
+More than likely, it’ll be overcast, rainy, windy and chill.

-If you want that Hawaiian or Moab elopement mid-summer, be prepared to sweat.
+If you want a Tuscan, Croatian or Greek elopement mid-summer, be prepared to sweat.
 Are you okay with your hair and makeup running?
 Is your suit cool enough to handle the soaring temperatures?
-Be realistic about the weather and do your research regarding climate and *especially* the time of year you’ve chosen!
+Be realistic about the weather and do your research regarding climate and *especially* the time of year you’ve chosen.

-Seasons and latitudes affect climate greatly, so before you pull the trigger on anything, look into what the temperatures and weather patterns are for that time of year.
+Finally, seasons and latitudes affect climate greatly.
+Before you pull the trigger on a location, look into what the temperatures and weather patterns are for that time of year.

 Not many people consider that elopement locations can be lumped into these two categories.
 When figuring out how choose an elopement location, you both need to consider which types of places are most authentic to you and your personalities.
-It’s easy to get drawn into the Hollywood narratives of large cities like Paris or Vegas, only to be disappointed to find they’re loud, crowded and often dirty.
-Likewise, couples can be shocked at the lack of amenities at remote wilderness locations.
+It’s easy to get romanced into a city elopement in Paris, only to realize it’s loud, crowded and people are staring at you.
+Likewise, more remote locations might be difficult to get to, or lack the amenities and vendors you need.

-Be realistic about what’s most important and comfortable for you.
-Choose locations to match!
+Be realistic about what’s most important and comfortable for you, and choose a location to match.

 Consider these questions: